-Lucas Macri works on the Extragalactic Distance Scale, searches for electromagnetic counterparts to gravitational-wave sources, and large-scale galaxy flows.
+Lucas Macri works on the Extragalactic Distance Scale, studies of electromagnetic counterparts to gravitational-wave sources, and large-scale galaxy flows.
 The main focus of his research is on Mira and Cepheid variables, which he studies using the Hubble Space Telescope and many ground-based observatories.
 One of the goals of his research is to measure a more precise value of the Hubble constant, to better constrain the equation of state of dark energy and test the current cosmological model.

 Awards & Recognition

-- Distinguished Achievement in Teaching - College Level (The Association of Former Students of Texas A&M University, 2014)
+- Distinguished Achievement in Teaching - College Level (2014)

-- Mitchell-Heep-Munnerlyn Endowed Career Enhancement Professorship in Physics or Astronomy (Texas A&M Department of Physics & Astronomy, 2010)
+- Mitchell-Heep-Munnerlyn Endowed Career Enhancement Professorship in Physics or Astronomy (2010)